-- 1. Support measures to expand background checks to include people that provide care for an older or vulnerable adult. - 2.
-Support measures to ensure adequate funding for Adult Protective Services program. - 3.
-Support measures to provide county governments flexibility in utilizing benefits, particularly those available under the federal Affordable Care Act, and measures that provide adequate State or federal funding for such benefits. - 4.
-Oppose measures and budget proposals that would reduce support for elder benefits or shift responsibility for such costs to local government. - 5.
-Support legislation favoring full and continued state funding of the IHSS program including services related to daily living activities necessary to maintain recipients in their homes and out of institutional care. - 6.
-Support legislation that continues the MOE funding structure. - Oppose legislation imposing program reductions likely to result in an increase in the number of local residents entering skilled nursing facilities and other institutional settings. - As long as the current public authority/employer of record model is retained, oppose legislation that would restrict the ability of the County to engage in the collective bargaining process, including legislation mandating specific levels of compensation or benefits.
+- 1. Support measures to expand background checks to include people that provide care for an older or vulnerable adult. - 2.1.
+Support measures to ensure adequate funding for Adult Protective Services program, including training for APS staff. - - 3.2.
+Support measures to provide county governments flexibility in utilizing benefits, particularly those available under the federal Affordable Care Act, and measures that provide adequate State or federal funding for such benefits. - 4-3.
+Oppose measures and budget proposals that would reduce support for elder benefits or shift responsibility for such costs to local government. - 5.4.
+Support legislation favoring full and continued state funding of the IHSS program including services related to daily living activities necessary to maintain recipients in their homes and out of institutional care.

-- Oppose legislation that would limit supportive services on the basis of medical necessity or other criteria that does not recognize the full range of supportive services necessary to prevent an older or disabled adult from progressing to otherwise unnecessary institutional care. - 10.
-Support statewide efforts to improve the Adult Protective Services program and the development of database to measure outcomes at the State and federal level. - 11.
-Support legislation or budget action that would provide adequate State funding for the Public Guardian and Public Conservator's office. - 12.
-Support statewide legislation that replicates Napa County's Caregiver Permit Program that requires home care workers to pass a background check and attain a permit before working as a caregiver in a private home.
+- 6.5.
+Support legislation and other efforts to ensure adequate program and administrative funding, that continues the MOE funding structure. - 7.6.
+Oppose legislation imposing program reductions likely to result in an increase in the number of local residents entering skilled nursing facilities and other institutional settings. - 8-7.
+As long as the current public authority/employer of record model is retained, oppose legislation that would restrict the ability of the County to engage in the collective bargaining process, including legislation mandating specific levels of compensation or benefits. - 9.8.
+Oppose legislation that would limit supportive services on the basis of medical necessity or other criteria that does not recognize the full range of supportive services necessary to prevent an older or disabled adult from progressing to otherwise unnecessary institutional care. - 40.9.
+Support statewide efforts to improve the Adult Protective Services program and the development of database to measure outcomes at the State and federal level. - 10.
+Support legislation or budget action that would provide adequate State funding for the Public Guardian and Public Conservator's office, including training funds for staff. - 11.
+Support legislation or budget action that would allow for the provision and administration of an IHSS "back-up provider" registry to ensure care for IHSS recipients if their provider is sick. - - 11.12.
+Support legislative and other State efforts to ensure that the IHSS program is responsive to IHSS providers in addition to recipients, particularly non-English speakers and to improve or ease access to services during and after natural and other disasters. - 12.13.
+Support statewide legislation that replicates Napa County's Caregiver Permit Program that requires home care workers to pass a background check and attain a permit or be registered before working as a caregiver in a private home.